 - Mild to Severe Abdominal Pain

 - Inflammation or Redness of the Affected Area

 Hernia Repair Surgery

 Although there are special devices and creams available to help with the discomfort brought on by a hernia, the only effective treatment for the condition is surgery.
-Delaying the procedure is dangerous, as the intestine may become trapped and blood supply to that area is cut off.
-Talking to your doctor about the different treatment options available and deciding what is best for you can help prevent complications from developing.
+Delaying the procedure is dangerous, as the intestine may become trapped and cut off blood supply to that area.
+Talk to your doctor about treatment options to prevent complications from developing.

-There are two main methods in which hernia surgery is performed;
+There are two methods in which hernia surgery is performed:

 - Open Repair – This surgical method is the traditional type and has been used for decades.
 The surgery may be performed with general anesthesia as well as local anesthesia.
 Open repair surgery usually includes a longer recovery period and can be slightly more painful than other surgical methods.

-- Laparoscopic Hernia Repair – This type of surgery is fairly new, but is quickly becoming the favored surgical technique.
+- Laparoscopic Hernia Repair – This newer type of surgery is quickly becoming the favored technique.
 Laparoscopic hernia repair is a minimally invasive surgical procedure which can be done using general or local anesthesia.

 Laparoscopic Hernia Repair Benefits

 - Less Pain